The District of South Holland's Safety Advisory Group (SAG)

 - Information and Welfare - providing information and welfare services at an event contributes both to the safety and wellbeing of the audience and helps the organiser to identify and breakdown of services or facilities on site.
 You must ensure that the roles and responsibilities of information and welfare workers are established in advance, and brief stewards and emergency services of the nature and extent of information and welfare services provided.
 Locate information and welfare services in suitable accommodation, well sign-posted, easily accessible and properly lit.

-- Medical cover and first aid - Event organisers should ensure that appropriate medical, ambulance and first-aid is available for all events, whatever their type and size, for further information please see the visit the NHS website.
+- Medical cover and first aid - Event organisers should ensure that appropriate medical, ambulance and first-aid is available for all events, whatever their type and size, for further information please see the

-Event organisers must carry out an assessment of first-aid needs to determine what to provide employees and although the Regulations do not place a duty on employers to provide first-aid for non-employees, it is strongly recommended that non-employees should be included in the assessment and appropriate provision is made for them. or
+- Event organisers must carry out an assessment of first-aid needs to determine what to provide employees and although the Regulations do not place a duty on employers to provide first-aid for non-employees, it is strongly recommended that non-employees should be included in the assessment and appropriate provision is made for them.

 - Noise Management Plan - see event noise management on HSE website